COSC481W-2022Winter/capstone-gigabites/README.md

 ##### Mallory Dawes - Team Member

 I am a Junior at EMU and I am majoring in Computer Science.
 I spend most of my time outdoors and I enjoy hiking, traveling, and eating.

-##### Brendan Klein - Team Member

-Hello!
-My name is Brendan and I am a senior here at Eastern Michigan University.
-This is my last semester here and I am very excited to work with my group this semester to work through this project to gain more knowledge for my future endeavors.

 ##### Abdullah Najid - Team Member